 Jones went into the 2018 November International with 117 test caps.

-After 134 international appearances - 125 for Wales plus nine British & Irish Lions caps, Jones announced a contract extension with the Welsh Rugby Union and the Ospreys, securing his future in Wales through to June 2021.
+After 147 international appearances - 138 for Wales plus 9 British & Irish Lions caps, Jones announced a contract extension with the Welsh Rugby Union and the Ospreys, securing his future in Wales through to June 2021.
+His 238 appearances for Ospreys are a club record.

 No 5 Lock